 As a dog owner, you should have unconditional love for your dog.
 You should do all within your capabilities to make sure that your pooch feels as comfortable as possible living with you.
 Understanding your dog is very vital in having a positive relationship with your pooch.

-Reading 12 Dog Body Language
+Understanding 15 Dog Body Language Signs

 #1.
 Active influence

-An active dog will always appear to be restless most of the times; he might even knock you over or scratch you with his paws.
+Also, an active dog will always appear to be restless most of the times; he might even knock you over or scratch you with his paws.
 He will keep running up and down while trying to get your attention as much as possible.

 You should be very happy if your dog is active and try to interpret the message your pooch is trying to pass unto you.
 An active dog will always have its tail raised as it tries to wag it from left and right.
 While this active behavior may be confused with aggression, your dog may not be intending to be aggressive in any way.